alexjlockwood/AndroidDesignPatterns/_posts/2016-08-07-colors-drawables-theme-attributes.md

 ```

 (If you're curious how this is implemented under-the-hood, the short answer is that
-the `VectorDrawableCompat` support library does their own custom XML parsing and uses the
+the support library does their own custom XML parsing and uses the
 [`Theme#obtainStyledAttributes(AttributeSet, int[], int, int)`](https://developer.android.com/reference/android/content/res/Resources.Theme.html#obtainStyledAttributes\(android.util.AttributeSet, int[], int, int\))
 method to resolve the theme attributes it encounters.
 Pretty cool!)